WhitakerLab/NetworkingWorkshop/README.md

 Each group is asked to discuss an example future goal.
 They can choose a persona from the list below, or they can create their own persona.
+The group can choose a persona who has similar challenges and goal to themselves, or on that has different requirements.
+The point of the exercise is to imagine different pathways to success and the points of view of the different stakeholders in the ecosystem.

 Suggested personas are: